Debasish Dutta: University of Illinois at Urbana-Champaign

 Dutta served as Associate Provost and Dean of the Graduate College from January 2009 until June 2014.
 He was responsible for facilitating and nurturing interdisciplinary and multi-disciplinary connections, assuring integrity and quality of graduate programs, and providing essential graduate student services.
 In 2011, he chaired the steering committee for Stewarding Excellence at Illinois, an institution-wide program for cost control and organizational efficiency created in the face of falling state revenues.
 He also chaired a campus-wide committee to assess doctoral education at Illinois including the size, quality, effectiveness, demand, and operational costs of individual doctoral programs.
 At Illinois, he was Edward and Jane Marr Gutgsell Endowed Professor of Mechanical Science and Engineering.

+National Academy of Engineering

-As a Scholar in Residence at the National Academy of Engineering, Dutta completed two projects—The Lifelong Learning Imperative in Engineering study, completed and published in 2012, and the Educate to Innovate study, completed and published in 2014.
+Dutta served as a Scholar in Residence at the US National Academy of Engineering and completed two projects: The Lifelong Learning Imperative in Engineering study, completed and published in 2012, and the Educate to Innovate study, completed and published in 2014.